All Episodes

 They didn't tell people the truth about the economy.

-They didn't tell people the truth about why you were paying a buck, buck fifty more per gallon for gasoline.
+They didn't tell people the truth about why you were paying a buck buck fifty more per gallon for gasoline.

-Uh they they just kept moving forward with their woke agenda.
+They just kept moving forward with their woke agenda.

 They were not exactly transparent when it came to Joe's cognitive decline.

-They weren't transparent about the war in Ukraine and and they're sending billions and billions of dollars rather than de-escalating that situation uh or their lack of support for Israel for that matter, and they paid a very dear price.
+They weren't transparent about the war in Ukraine and they're sending billions and billions of dollars rather than de-escalating that situation or their lack of support for Israel for that matter.

 You know, people ask me all the time, what about the future of media?

-I was on the ground floor of a transformation, which was talk radio, and then the Fox News channel, which continues to do well thanks to all of you.
+I was on the ground floor of a transformation, which was talk radio, and then the Fox News channel, which continues to do well, thanks to all of you.

-And I think now with social media and the developments with Meta in particular today, I I think they're very relevant.
+And I think now with social media and the developments with Meta in particular today, I think they're very relevant.

-The president addressed that in his press conference, as I mentioned earlier, and social media in general, podcasting in general.
+The president addressed that in his press conference, as I mentioned earlier.

-It's it's a new world out there, and I think those people that will survive and thrive are going to be people that tell the truth.
+And I think those people that will survive and thrive are going to be people that tell the truth.

-And he's the editor in chief of this new interactive video platform.
+And he's the editor-in-chief of this new interactive video platform.

-It's called Two Way, and it's growing by leaps and bounds.
+It's called Two-Way, and it's growing by leaps and bounds.

-And uh it's great to have you back.
+And it's great to have you back.

 How are you?